I can’t actually believe that my little business has been running for 18 whole months!

-I started at the end of summer, and it was a typical ‘Indian’ summer in that the September saw some pretty hot weather, so I was lucky enough to have my first month of work in the blazing warmth and sunshine.
+I was lucky enough to have my first summer of work in (mostly) the blazing warmth and sunshine.

 Autumn descended and I must say it was lovely seeing it unfold, watching all the leaves change colours and fall, that lovely autumn smell that I can’t quite define, but is a bit of a mixture of earth/ leaves and bonfires.
 Walking the streets and seeing all of the houses decorated for Halloween!
 It was nice to have some cooler days too so the dogs didn’t get so hot running around!

-Then came Winter.
-I was incredibly fortunate in that last winter really wasn’t very bad at all.
-It was exceptionally dry and warm.
-Apart from most of the walking routes being like mud baths by the end of November, winter really wasn’t too bad and it was lovely having the build up to Christmas with the dogs, walking past homes all lit up and decorated for Christmas, and of course, it was nice to finally have some time off over the Christmas period!
-By the time February was upon us though, I was fed up of the cold and mud, and longed for…
+Then came another Winter.
+I was incredibly fortunate in that the last two wintes really weren’t very bad at all.
+It was exceptionally dry and warm both years.
+Apart from most of the walking routes being like mud baths by the end of November, winters really weren’t too bad and it was lovely having the build up to Christmas with the dogs, walking past homes all lit up and decorated for Christmas, and of course, it’s also nice to finally have some time off over the Christmas period!
+By the time February is upon us though, I am always fed up of the cold and mud, and longed for…

-Spring..which was so warmly received, the air getting warmer, the evenings getting lighter and nature springing its way back into our lives.
+Spring..which was so warmly received this year, the air getting warmer, the evenings getting lighter and nature springing its way back into our lives.
 Flowers, leaves and shrubs slowly started to emerge again, lambs were leaping about the fields on some of my more rural routes and the dogs were enjoying not having to be wiped/ hosed down after every walk due to the mud!